dandean/react-hoc-validation/docs/validators.js.md

 ## Validator configuration: creators

-Because validators are simple functions which take only a field’s value as input there is no way to pass things custom validation messages or other configuratio options into a validator as arguments.
+Because validators are simple functions which take only a field’s value as input there is no way to pass custom validation messages or other configuration options into a validator as arguments.

 JavaScript has a solution built in to support this in a different way:
 **closures**.